 Eric has a keen interest in rib cage mobility, Autism, Dystonia, orthotics (Beverly Cusik Orthotic Course, 2014), Pediatric MFR, E-stim and adaptive equipment, seating and mobility.
 He attended the International Seating Symposium (American Academy of CP and Developmental Medicine).
 He has served as a guest lecturer on adaptive equipment at the University of Guatemala (2013).

 Holly Hill received her Doctorate in Physical Therapy from the University of Central Arkansas.
 She now specializes in pediatrics and cares deeply about serving children with special needs.
 Holly is an active TEAMworks Volunteer with international pediatric experience in Guatemala.
 Holly has a gift for organization.
 Looking for the 10 pound weighted ball?
 No problem!
 Chances are you can find it in perfect order right next to the 5 and 8 pound balls thanks to Holly's skill for keeping the entire clinic in order.
-Holly is happily married, has a precious little boy and enjoys beautiful Spring days.
+Holly is happily married, has a precious little boy and is expecting her second child.
+She enjoys beautiful Fall days.

 Holly has additional training in Cascade Dynamic Ankle Foot Orthosis, Pediatric Foot and Ankle deformity Management with Beverly Cusick, Torticolis Assessment and Intervention, Interactive Metronome among other related trainings.